S. Priya Morley

 • Explainer 5 provides a short introduction to ART-TREES.
 ART-TRESS is an institution and standard that is involved in ‘certifying’ carbon credits and that is gaining a lot of attention internationally.

-The Center accepts up to three fellows per year through New York University’s Hauser Global Law School Program.
+The Center accepts up to three fellows per year through the NYU Law Global Fellows Program.
 Fellows interested in applying for this opportunity should refer to the program’s guidelines, funding deadlines, and application process and indicate their interest in being housed at the Center.

 Transitional Justice Leadership Program